 Opening week celebrations in May 2001 were attended by at least 75,000 people.
 Today, the site sees an over one million visitors per year.
 The Parks Conservancy and NPS continue to work closely together to support ongoing operations, maintenance, and additional projects at Crissy Field.

 In 2010, the Parks Conservancy opened a LEED Platinum certified interim structure at East Beach to house the relocated Crissy Field Center environmental education facility.

 As the capstone to the Presidio’s “post-to-park” transformation, the Presidio Tunnel Tops project is creating a world-class public space that connects Crissy Field and the Main Post, welcomes people of all backgrounds, and confirms the Presidio as a definitive 21st century national park.

-The Parks Conservancy’s signature project, Crissy Field was transformed starting in 2001 from a former military airfield into a vibrant environmental showcase through the generosity of the Evelyn and Walter Haas, Jr. Fund and Colleen and Robert Haas, as well as thousands of community volunteers and donors.
+The transformation of Crissy Field was made possible through the visionary support of the Evelyn and Walter Haas, Jr. Fund and Colleen and Robert Haas, as well as donations from thousands of individual community members.